Baked Banana Donuts with Brown Butter Glaze

 - In a medium bowl, whisk together flour, cinnamon, baking powder and salt.
 Set aside.

-- Add the flour mixture and use a rubber spatula to stir the batter just until combined.
+- In a large mixing bowl, vigorously whisk granulated sugar, brown sugar, egg, vanilla, brown butter and mashed bananas (you can also use a hand mixer).
+Add the flour mixture and use a rubber spatula to stir the batter just until combined.
 Scrape down the sides and bottom of the bowl to find any flour pockets.
 Avoid over mixing.

 Brown Butter Glaze